Record Attendance: 37,149 vs. Hull City

 The most goals scored by a Rovers player in one match came during the 1928-29 season.
 Tom Keetley scored 6 of the Rovers goals in the thrilling 7-4 win at Ashington.

 Len Graham is the clubs most capped player, winning 14 caps for Northern Ireland whilst a Rovers player.

-2016 saw Rovers legend James Copping pass the 500 appearance mark and in doing some became the first Rovers player to play 500 times for the club.
-Second on the list is Fred Emery making 417 outings in the league for the club between 1924 and 1928 and played in an additional 20 FA Cup matches during his Rovers career, just ahead of Colin Douglas.
+Fred Emery is the clubs record appearance holder making 417 outings in the league for the club between 1924 and 1928 and played in an additional 20 FA Cup matches during his Rovers career, just ahead of Colin Douglas.
 Fans favourite ‘Duggie’ made 404 league appearances for the club in two spells between 1981 and 1993.

 Alick Jeffrey made his Rovers debut at the age of 15 years, 229 days in 1954 against Fulham at Belle Vue to become the clubs youngest ever player.

 Record League Goal scorer:

 Tom Keetley amassed 180 league goals between 1923 and 1929 for the Rovers following the First World War, with the club being re-elected into the league at the start of the decade.
 Despite his outstanding personal record, the club never managed a finish higher than fourth place and did not achieve promotion during his time with the club.